Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Suva, Fiji.

 What happens after visa approval

 Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
-Please review your visa to make sure there are no spelling errors.
-We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
+Review your visa to make sure there are no spelling errors.
+Some applicants may receive a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States.
 Do not open this envelope.
-You must carry it with you.
-Do not put it in your checked luggage.
-If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.
+You must carry it with you; do not put it in your checked luggage.
+If you do not receive a sealed envelope that means all required documents have been electronically transmitted to U.S. Department of Homeland Security (DHS) as a part of the Electronic Visa Information Packet (EVIP).
+If you receive vaccination records during your medical examination, carry those with you and give them to the U.S. immigration authorities.

 When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six (6) months from the date of printing.
 Your visa cannot be extended and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
 Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.